Administrative divisions of Albania: Administrative units

 The third level of government is constituted by the 373 administrative units (njësia/njësitë administrative) or units of local administration (njësia/njësite të qeverisjes vendore).
 Most of these were former rural municipalities or communes (komuna/komunat), which functioned as second-level divisions of the country until 2015.
-Parts of the administrative units are still further divided into Albania's 2,972 villages (fshatra/fshatrat).
+Parts of the administrative units are still further subdivided into Albania's 2,972 villages (fshatra/fshatrat).

 History

 Ottoman Albania

 At the beginning of the 20th century, the territory which now forms Albania was divided among the four separate vilayets (vilajete/vilajetet) of Scutari, Janina, Manastir, and Kosovo.
 This helped mix Albanians with the surrounding Greeks, Serbs, and other groups.
 The four vilayets were divided into the sanjaks (sanxhaqe/sanxhaqet) of Scutari, Durrës, Ioannina, Ergiri, Preveze, Berat, Manastir, Serfiğe, Dibra, Elbasan, Görice, Üsküp, Priştine, İpek, Prizren, and Novi Pazar.
 The sanjaks were in turn further divided into kazas (kazaja/kazajat) at the town level and nahiyes (nahije/nahijet) at the village level.